proteinpaths/03-Properties/README.md

 # 03-Properties
-Chapter of Properties (Paper and Soft)
+Chapter containing the description of the properties, the toolkit and the development (scripts and tools) for performing the evaluataion of folding properties